Brazil Indigenous expert was 'bigger target' in recent years - NewsBreak

 Deeply frustrated, Pereira left the agency and embarked on a more independent -- and dangerous -- path.

 He was last seen alive on June 5 on a boat in the Itaquai river, along with British freelance journalist Dom Phillips, near an area bordering Peru and Colombia.
-On Wednesday, a fisherman confessed to killing Pereira, 41, and Phillips, 57, and took police to a site where human remains were recovered; some remains were identified Friday as belonging to Phillips, others are believed to belong to Pereira.
+On Wednesday, a fisherman confessed to killing Pereira , 41, and Phillips, 57, and took police to a site where human remains were recovered; they have since been identified as the two men.

 Pereira spoke several times with The Associated Press over the past 18 months, and he talked about his decision to leave FUNAI, which he felt had become a hindrance to his work.
 After Bolsonaro came to power, the agency was stacked with loyalists and people who lacked experience in Indigenous affairs, he said.